uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 ------------
 `Back To Top`_

+.. code-block:: go

+    func GetID(m reflect.Value) uint

 GetID returns an ID number of a field.

-Function:

-.. code-block:: go

-    func(m.reflectValue) uint

 Parameter: